Possible Bearish Inside Day Candle Pattern Detected for Thermo Fisher (NYSE:TMO) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Thermo Fisher (NYSE:TMO)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Thermo Fisher (NYSE:TMO) based on the price action in the company's shares.
-Today's price range of $313.66 and $316.88 is within yesterday's high and low of the day.
+Yesterday's price range of $313.66 and $316.88 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Thermo Fisher may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Thermo Fisher Scientific, Inc. manufactures scientific instruments, consumables, and chemicals.
 The Company offers analytical instruments, laboratory equipment, software, services, consumables, reagents, chemicals, and supplies to pharmaceutical and biotech companies, hospitals and clinical diagnostic labs, universities, research institutions, and government agencies.